Statistiche accessi

 • Custom-shaped, as it consists of a metallic lamination on the glass.

-• Software calibration of the touch registration distance is possible.
+• Software calibration of the touch is possible.

 • Can register hovering of fingers without confusing them with a touch.